README.md

 - Pure V Implementation: High-performance, dependency-free BLAS/LAPACK implementations

-- Optimized Backends: Optional integration with OpenBLAS, LAPACK, and MPI for maximum performance
+- Optimized Backends: Optional integration with OpenBLAS, LAPACK, MPI, OpenCL (VCL), Vulkan Compute, and CUDA (cuBLAS/cuDNN) for maximum performance

-- GPU Acceleration: OpenCL support for computationally intensive operations
+- GPU Acceleration: OpenCL/VCL, Vulkan Compute, and CUDA support for computationally intensive operations

 Pure V BLAS/LAPACK implementations deliver competitive performance while eliminating external dependencies.
 Benchmark results demonstrate excellent performance characteristics across a wide range of problem sizes.